thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-redshift-delete-table.md

 ---
-title: [Delete a table from an Amazon Redshift connection]
+title: [Delete a table from a Redshift connection]
 last_updated: 8/11/2020
 toc: true
 sidebar: mydoc_sidebar